 House of Fraser always do the best gift with purchase deals and offers, and the House of Fraser Beauty Event starts tomorrow; the 9th of April so read on to see what I got in my House of Fraser Beauty Haul and more information on this year’s Beauty Event as it’s such an amazing deal as you can get £10 off when you spend £50 or more on their beauty favourites.

 Molton Brown Pink Pepperpod Fine Liquid Hand Wash 300ml £18

-I’ve tried nearly all of the Molton Brown scents and Pink Pepperpod has to be one of my favourites, and I already own the Body Wash so I decided I needed the Hand Wash as I love the scent so much.
+I’ve tried nearly all of the Molton Brown scents and Pink Pepperpod has to be one of my favourites, and I already own the Body Wash so I decided I needed the Hand Wash in my House of Fraser Beauty Haul as I love the scent so much.
 I know £18 is a lot for a hand wash, but I’m really struggling with how dry my hands have been this winter so I’m hoping this luxurious hand wash will help with the dryness and it’ll make my hands smell divine at the very least and I’m already eyeing up the matching hand lotion next.

 MAC Melon Pigment £10